 As per Google search statistics, Ruby has Rails is a far more popularly searched web framework compared to PHP frameworks like Zend Framework, Codeigniter, Laravel, Symfony2, etc. ROR tries to simplify its learning process, which basically means you (developer/business owner) has little to decide in terms of running, organizing & hosting your application.
-Thus gaining more popularity over PHP frameworks, but one big thing about PHP is that it really is focused entirely for the web.
-It’s not a general purpose programming language like Ruby (or Java/C/Python etc.).
-Many of the inbuilt functions are meant to solve web problems making it the apt, straightforward web language, e.g. if you need to send a header to your browser, just use the
+Thus gaining more popularity over PHP frameworks, but one big thing about PHP is that it really is focused entirely on the web.
+It’s not a general-purpose programming language like Ruby (or Java/C/Python etc.).
+Many of the inbuilt functions are meant to solve web problems making it the apt, straightforward web language, e.g. if you need to send a header to your browser, just use the function

-header() function.
+header().
 This is not as straightforward when it comes to Rails because you will have to load libraries and use namespaces to get to the same functions.
 I personally still prefer Ruby on Rails for following reasons:

-- Huge amount of inbuilt robust features which a developer has to write in PHP (vulnerable to security risks).
+- The Huge amount of inbuilt robust features which a developer has to write in PHP (vulnerable to security risks).

 - Scalability and maintenance: To add any new features or making sure that the application scales, ROR performs better than PHP frameworks.

 - Deployment – Both have almost same results for the deployment.

-- Debugging – For any production issues, its easier for a developer to debug Ruby applications.
+- Debugging – For any production issues, it’s easier for a developer to debug Ruby applications.